akolata/spring-boot-metrics/README.md

 Go to `./docker/prometheus` directory and edit `prometheus.yml` file.
 Update `scrape_configs[].static_configs[].targets` list under `books_app` job
 with your IP address.
-On MacOS you can use `ifconfig | grep "inet " | grep -v 127.0.0.1` command.
+On macOS you can use `ifconfig | grep "inet " | grep -v 127.0.0.1` command.

 After that in `./docker` directory run `docker-compose start` to start Prometheus and Grafana running in Docker.